 Loans for Foreign Students

-There are some federal loans available for foreign students who meet certain requirements; however the great majority of students interested in studying in the U.S. aren't going to meet them.
-But many universities make an effort to advise foreign students on the best loans available from banks and other private institutions.
-There will be the inevitable forms to fill out with the government as well as the bank; it takes a little patience.
+There are some federal loans available for international students who meet certain requirements; however, the great majority of students interested in studying in the U.S. aren't going to meet them.
+But many universities make an effort to advise international students on the best loans available from banks and other private institutions.
+There will be the certain forms to fill out with the government as well as the bank; it takes a little patience.
 But university student finance offices at U.S. universities have some skills today working with international students; don't be afraid to ask for help from the schools you apply to.
-Many private loans to foreign students will ask for co-signers who are residents of the U.S. but there are also many universities that can steer you to loans without such a requirement.
+Many private loans to international students will ask for co-signers who are residents of the U.S., but there are also many universities that can steer you to loans without such a requirement.